 Thank you so much for helping ensure our doors are open to every woman and child who needs our help!

-This event would not be possible without their incredible support.
+This awards celebration would not be possible without their incredible support.